 Section 2(2) contains the revised de minimis exemption and exempts certain practices from the prohibition in section 1.
 To come within the de minimis exemption, the undertakings concerned, provided that they are competitors, must not have a combined market share of more than 10 per cent of the relevant market or, in the case of non-competitors, their market shares must remain at or below 15 per cent.
 In addition, it is stipulated that agreements do not profit from the exemption if hard-core restrictions, such as price fixing or market allocation, are involved.
-Further specific exemptions relate to certain agreements in the book and press sector, restrictions of competition between members of a cooperative insofar as they are justified by the aim of the cooperative, restrictions of competition within the 'decentralised banking sector' and certain restrictions of competition within the agricultural sector.
+Further specific exemptions relate to certain agreements in the book and press sector, restrictions of competition between members of a cooperative insofar as they are justified by the aim of the cooperative and certain restrictions of competition within the agricultural sector.

 According to section 3(1) of the Cartel Act 2005, the Federal Minister of Justice may exclude by block regulations certain groups of cartels from the cartel prohibition.
-However, since the Cartel Act 2005 came into force, the federal minister of justice has not yet adopted such regulations.
+However, since the Cartel Act 2005 came into force, the federal Minister of Justice has not yet adopted such regulations.